mvillafuertem/scala-1/topics/foundations/functions.md

 * [ ] a type
 * [ ] an object

 # Which of the following does the identifier `Example.chop2` represent in the code above?
+You can choose more than one option.

 * [X] a function
 * [X] a value